Stewardship & Giving

 For some, the concept of giving back 10% of what they have received is inconceivable; for others, it’s the least they can do.

-One way to determine the pledge that is right for you is by considering your annual income and then identifying which percentage of that amount might be appropriate as a weekly gift.
+One way to determine the annual gift that is right for you is by considering your annual income and then identifying which percentage of that amount might be appropriate as a weekly gift.
 This approach allows you to consider how your pledge commitment corresponds to your other weekly expenses.

 The majority of our pledges in our congregation fall within the $1,000-$5,000 range, but we have leadership gifts that range from $5,000 and $20,000.
 Nearly 80% of our budget income comes from our church families.
 We leverage the dollars that we have with volunteer hours that allow us to benefit many times over from the gifts which we receive.